claramoreira/claramoreira/README.md

 My name is Clara and I'm from Brazil.
-I'm currently working as a Software Engineer and I love coding.
+I'm currently working as a Software Engineer.

 See my LinkedIn [here](https://www.linkedin.com/in/clara-moreira-73b281132/).